mserajnik/vmangos-docker/README.md

 user@local:vmangos-docker$ ./00-update.sh
 ```

-If the update script fails with the notice that there is new world database
+If the update script fails with the notice that there is a new world database
 import, simply follow the instructions that are also printed in such a case.

 At times, this repository might also get updated.
 Please do not blindly run